yownas/seed_travel/README.md

 Small script for AUTOMATIC1111/stable-diffusion-webui to create images that exists between seeds.

 Installation:
-Copy the file in the scripts-folder to the scripts-folder from https://github.com/AUTOMATIC1111/stable-diffusion-webui
+1. Copy the file in the scripts-folder to the scripts-folder from https://github.com/AUTOMATIC1111/stable-diffusion-webui
+2. Add `moviepy==1.0.3` to requirements_versions.txt

 Will let you pick two seeds (or more) and then create a number of images while it morph between the two points of noise generated.